List of Curb Your Enthusiasm recurring roles: Julia Louis-Dreyfus

-Julia Louis-Dreyfus (as a fictionalized version of herself, Seasons 1–2, 7) is an actress Larry worked with on Seinfeld and Saturday Night Live.
+Julia Louis-Dreyfus (as a fictionalized version of herself, seasons 1–2, 7) is an actress Larry worked with on Seinfeld and Saturday Night Live.
 They have known each other since 1984.
 Julia Louis-Dreyfus first appeared in the Season 1 episode, "The Wire".
 In the episode, Larry and Cheryl have been trying to convince their neighbors, the Weinstocks, to help get an electrical wire removed from their property.
 In order to sign off on it, the Weinstocks, who are big Seinfeld fans, wanted to meet Julia Louis-Dreyfus.
 In Season 2, Larry worked on a sitcom with Julia, but the project fell through with ABC, CBS, and HBO.
 Julia returned in Season 7 to star in a Seinfeld reunion episode.
 She later accuses Larry of leaving a ring stain on her coffee table at a party.

 Cheryl's parents

-Cheryl's parents (Paul Dooley and Julie Payne, Season 1–5) are the devoutly Christian parents-in-law of Larry, which often leads them to disagreements with him.
+Cheryl's parents (Paul Dooley and Julie Payne, seasons 1–5) are the devoutly Christian parents-in-law of Larry, which often leads them to disagreements with him.
 Cheryl's father is often very loud and likes to sing Christmas carols.
-They first appeared in the Season 1 episode, "Beloved Aunt".
+They first appeared in the season 1 episode, "Beloved Aunt".

 Becky

-Becky (Kaitlin Olson, Seasons 1–4, 6, 10) is Cheryl's sister who is often at odds with Larry over religious and personal reasons.
+Becky (Kaitlin Olson, seasons 1–4, 6, 10) is Cheryl's sister who is often at odds with Larry for religious and personal reasons.
 Larry privately suggested to Becky's boyfriend in "Beloved Aunt" to break up with her, angering Becky.
-In "The Baptism", Becky prepares to marry a Jewish man who converts to Christianity, however, Larry inadvertently interrupts his baptism (thinking of him to be drowning) and Becky's fiancé changes his mind to remain Jewish, causing the wedding to be called off.
+In "The Baptism", Becky prepares to marry a Jewish man who is in the process of converting to Christianity, however, Larry inadvertently interrupts his baptism (thinking of him to be drowning) and Becky's fiancé changes his mind to remain Jewish, causing the wedding to be called off.
 In season 6, after Cheryl leaves Larry, she begins to live at Becky's place.

 In "Elizabeth, Margaret, and Larry", Cheryl reveals that she and Becky have become estranged over the years, and that Becky plans to sell the house Larry and Cheryl bought for her.
 Larry attempts to convince Becky to not sell the house, but finds her depressed and dependent on alcohol.
 After Larry tells Becky she can sell the house, Becky has sex with him and the two began a relationship, much to Cheryl's chagrin.
 However, when Becky is injured on a ski trip in Colorado, Larry refuses to visit her in Denver without a first-class seat, causing her to break up with him.